So you want to have an event in Lunt Basement or James House…

 - Accompany the guest throughout the duration of the event.
-Students bringing guests to events will be held accountable for the behavior of her/his guests.
+Students bringing guests to events will be held accountable for the behavior of their guests.
 If damage results from a guest’s behavior, the student host will be held financially responsible.

-We expect students who host events in Lunt Basement will utilize the services of the Quaker Bouncers (QBs: email@example.com) — roaming to ensure safety of event participants and at the door to restrict admission to only those who are allowed.
-If you don’t think your event requires the services of the QBs, you may send a submit a request for an exception to the Officer of Campus Life: Saumya Varma (firstname.lastname@example.org).
+We expect students who host events in Lunt Basement will utilize the services of the Quaker Bouncers (QBs: firstname.lastname@example.org) — roaming to ensure safety of event participants and at the door to restrict admission to only those who are allowed.

 As the event coordinator, you are the person responsible for the event and those in attendance, and should ensure that all of the guidelines found in the Alcohol Policy, the Honor Code, the Constitution of the Students’ Association, and the Event Rules and Regulations section of the Students’ Guide are followed.